CordeiroAndre/CordeiroAndre/README.md

 🔭 Currently working on a VR research project

-🌱 In love with AR/VR development
+:two_hearts:	 In love with AR/VR development, VFX, Technical art and 3D stuff in general

 :nerd_face:	My stacks are: